-The longer I live the more I’m convinced that our journey with Christ is about learning to trust Him more.
+The longer I live the more I’m convinced that our journey with God is about trusting Christ more.
 The more we trust Him, the more of our hearts belong to Him.
 The less we trust him, the harder our hearts become.

 Steps of Faith

 The cycle begins when the Holy Spirit prompts you to take a step of faith.
 He might lead you to apply for a new job, give generously to a worthy cause, start a ministry, launch a new church, open a new business or share your faith with a friend (just to name a few).
 Life is a series of ever increasing steps of faith.

 These steps of faith usually counter our feelings of safety and security.
 The what-if’s and what-might’s shout louder and louder as we stand at the edge of the unknown.
 God is simultaneously behind us and before us.
 He’s behind us (nudging us to jump), and before us (waiting for us to arrive).
 As you take a step of faith into the unknown, God is already in the future waiting on your arrival.